Profiscience/ko-component-router/docs/context.md

 are executed LIFO.
 Async callbacks should use the optional `done` parameter to continue to the next callback (if any), or navigation.

+#### ctx.queue(promise)
+Only available in `beforeRender` [middleware](./middleware.md), this function queues a promise and allows middleware to continue running, but still resolves before the page is rendered.

 A callback may prevent navigation by
 - returning `false`
 - returning a promise that a) is rejected or b) resolves `false`